 NOTE: The portion of the translation colored in blue has been reviewed and approved by the Research Department at the Bahá’í World Center, according to this memorandum they sent to the Universal House of Justice.

 He it is Who remembereth and knoweth

 O Pen of the Most High!
-The direst of calamities, the most grievous of afflictions hath come to pass.
+The direst calamity and the most grievous affliction hath come to pass.
 Make mention of the one who repaired to the Most Exalted Companion and ascended to the All-Glorious Horizon.

 Say: Upon thee rest the first splendor that appeared and shone forth from the horizon of the mercy of thy Lord, the King of names and Fashioner of the heavens, and the first fragrance wafted up from the gardens of bounty and immortality, O dayspring of faithfulness amidst the righteous, O dawning-place of contentment among the pure in heart!
 I bear witness that thou didst hold fast to the Book when the disbelievers cast it behind their backs, and that thou didst cling firmly to the hem of generosity when the transgressors rejected it at the prompting of their own caprices.
-Blessed art thou, O My brother, for thou wast made a target for the darts of divine decree in the path of God, Possessor of the Kingdom of titles, and happy indeed art thou, O Kalím, in that thou didst attain to the Ancient Light.
+Blessed art thou, O My brother, for thou wast made a target for the darts of divine decree in the path of God, the Possessor of the Kingdom of Names, and happy indeed art thou, O Kalím, in that thou didst attain to the Light of the Ancient of Days.